TheLastCicada/dynect-search-and-replace/README.md

-dynect-search-and-replace
+Search and Replace an A record at Dynect
 =========================

-Search and replace script for Dynect.
+The purpose of this repo is to allow you to do mass search and replace operations with the domains that are hosted at Dynect.